ProfKache/portfolio/README.md

 # Portfolio

-This is my own personal website.
+This is my own personal portfolio website.

 ## Implementation

-Developed using Python, Flask, and Foundation Framework.
+Developed using Python, Django, and Boostrap Framework.